Andrew Ewer is Professor of Neonatal Medicine based at Birmingham Women’s Hospital.

 Andrew Ewer qualified with a MB ChB in Medicine and Surgery from the University of Birmingham in 1985.
 He trained in Paediatrics in Birmingham and Sheffield and gained MRCP in 1989.
 He won a Sheldon Research Training Fellowship in 1991 and investigated gastric emptying and gastro-oesophageal reflux in preterm infants.
 Following this, in 1994 he won a Fellowship to Monash Medical Centre in Melbourne, Australia and continued his clinical training and research there.
 He returned to the Birmingham as Lecturer in Neonatal Paediatrics and was awarded FRCPCH in 1997 and an MD degree from the University of Birmingham in 1998.
-He was appointed as Senior Research Fellow and Honorary Consultant Neonatologist at Birmingham Women’s Hospital, Senior Lecturer in 2009 and Reader in Neonatal Paediatrics in 2012 and Professor of Neonatal Medicine in 2015.
+He was appointed as Senior Research Fellow and Honorary Consultant Neonatologist at Birmingham Women’s Hospital, Senior Lecturer in 2009, Reader in Neonatal Paediatrics in 2012 and Professor of Neonatal Medicine in 2015.

 His research interests include: neonatal gastrointestinal function (particularly gastric function and necrotising enterocolitis), neonatal cardiology and clinical trials.

-He is an invited referee for 18 peer-reviewed journals and is an Associate Editor of the journal Archives of Disease in Childhood Fetal and Neonatal Edition.
+He is an invited referee for 22 peer-reviewed journals and is an Associate Editor of the journal Archives of Disease in Childhood Fetal and Neonatal Edition.
 He is a member of the medical advisory panel of the British Association of Perinatal Medicine and a member of two national clinical studies groups; the Intrapartum Care CSG and the MCRN/AMR CSG.
-His is a member of the DMC for 2 national clinical trials.
+He is a member of the Trial Steering Committee for 6 national clinical trials.

 Neonatal gastrointestinal function (particularly gastric function and necrotising enterocolitis), neonatal cardiology and clinical trials.